Should You Move to the Suburbs?

 - Community: The suburbs typically feature tight-knit neighborhoods with amenities like shopping centers, restaurants and community centers.

-Cons of suburbs
+Cons of living in the suburbs

 - Reliance on cars: You’ll need to rely on your car or public transportation to get from place to place.
 Compared with urban areas, suburbs are often more spread out and not as walkable.